tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 -   The default pool resize timeout has changed to 15 minutes.

 ### Version 2015-11-01.2.1
- This version release extends all support from previous version 2015-06-01.2.0.
+ This version release extends all support from the previous version 2015-06-01.2.0.
 Additionally, it supports the following capabilities:

 -   Capability to add and run multiinstance task (eg MPI)